Commonjava/indy/user/rest/stats.md

       } ]
     };

-If you wanted to construct an alternative [angular.js](http://www.angularjs.org) UI for AProx, this Javascript might be useful to you.
+If you wanted to construct an alternative [angular.js](http://www.angularjs.org) UI for Indy, this Javascript might be useful to you.